ericvicenti/react-native-community/README.md

 # React Native in the Community
-A list of community-built React Native contributions
+A list of community-built React Native contributions.
+You can subscribe to updates on the highlights of the changes to this repo week-by-week, along with other news from the community in the [react-native-newsletter](https://github.com/brentvatne/react-native-newsletter).

 ## Components